manmeetkaurbaxi/Analyzing-Clustering-Algorithms-for-Topic-Modelling/README.md

 ![](flowchart.png)

 ## Optimal number of epochs for document embeddings
+Number of epochs is the key hyper-parameter for training a neural network.
+Large number of epochs can lead to over-fitting the data, however, a lower number of epochs can lead to under-fitting and bad performance.
+First, the performance change of the mean TF-IDF, doc2vec, Bag of Words (BoW) and Sentence BERT models were explored with the number of epochs.
+I used k-means clustering as it gave the best results for the embedding representations.
+For each epoch value between 25 and 300, with increments of 15, I trained the models 20 times using different random seeds and evaluated against the ground truth labels of the dataset.
+Table summarizes the optimal number of epochs for each of the embeddings.
 ![](optimal_epochs.png)

 ## Performance evaluation
+The mean evaluation measures for the four feature representations with the clustering methods are discussed.
+Table 2 provides the mean for each of the three evaluation measures and the CPU time taken to train and test the models.
+I have set the optimal number of epochs as per the findings in the previous section, i.e. 205 epochs for TF-IDF, 40 epochs for doc2vec, 235 epochs for Bag of Words (BoW), and 265 epochs for Sentence BERT.

 Bag of Words (BoW) and LDA outperformed the traditional TF-IDF-based approaches.
 Also, Sentence BERT performs reasonably well with the k-means clustering algorithm and can be used instead of the top-performing Bag of Words (BoW) and LDA combination, because it takes the least amount of time among the top-3.
 ![](performance_evaluation.png)